-There are four lecture exams and one final exam.
+There are three lecture exams and one final exam.
 Material covered in lecture, in the assigned reading, homework, and activities will be on the exam.
 Make sure you can do all the assigned homework without struggling.
 Exam questions will always include questions that are similar to homework problems in addition to conceptual questions and one or two questions that will challenge your understanding of the material (meaning you may have never seen this type of problem in the homework).

 Each lecture exam is worth 100 points.
-Only your top three lecture exam scores will count as part of your overall course grade.
 No early, late, or make-up exams will be given.

 The final exam is cumulative and is worth 250 points.
-The final exam is not one of the exam scores that may be dropped out of your overall course score.
 No early, late, or make-up final exams will be given.
 If you feel that any of your exams are graded incorrectly, you are always welcome to turn the exam in for a complete re-grade at the end of the lecture or laboratory period on the day the exam is passed back.